Nimbus1102/blockchain-indexer/README.md

 4. SimpleMiddleware
 5. TestIndexer

 The application is designed to mimick real-time updates received by the bitcoin network.
 When a new block is added into the blockchain, it is simulated with the **BlockchainReader**.
-The BlockchainReader serves to digest the blockchain data file, and persistently and asynchronously send block data using the **SimpleMiddleware** to interested subscribers with a configured period.
+The BlockchainReader digests the blockchain data file, and will persistently and asynchronously send block data using the **SimpleMiddleware** to interested subscribers.
+The persistence is sent over using a configured period.

 The **BlockIndexer** component and **CacheDatabase** component is instantiated and managed in a separate thread, and processes every new block data they receive.
 The BlockIndexer leverages on **LevelDB** as our on-disk database, which its underlying implementation is a key-value datastore for fast access and retrieval of blockchain data.
 The CacheDatabase implements data storage of the blockchain information in memory, and similarly use a key-value implementation to enable fast accessing and retrieval of blockchain information.